nolan57/GPM.GANTT/GANTTSHAPEBASE_CUSTOM_SHAPES_GUIDE.md

 2. Follow best practices for performance and accessibility
 3. Properly register custom renderers when extending the task bar system
 4. Test thoroughly across different scenarios and configurations

+> Note on DropShadowEffect
+> If a DropShadowEffect is applied to a shape derived from GanttShapeBase, the renderer insets the drawn geometry slightly (a few pixels) within the control bounds.
+This allows the blur to be visible within the element without relying on drawing outside its bounds (which may be clipped by ancestor visuals).
+This behavior only applies when the effect is active and does not change the control’s measured/arranged size.